Real Food Restaurants in the Houston Area

 Nature's Garden Market Café: a small café and health food store in Friendswood offers sandwiches and salads.
 Many of the menu items are organic, including organic salads, organic vegetable juices, organic tea and coffee, and organic breads.
 The salad dressings and mayonnaise are house-made.
 Gluten-free and vegetarian options are available.
 The store also offers an organic produce co-op with a choice of share sizes.
 They offer pet foods and treats, including raw items.
 The health food store offers supplements, groceries, and personal care items.

 Partners in Paleo: owner/chef Jeanette Pearson is dedicated to producing healthy paleo meals for her friends and neighbors.
-The restaurant is located in League City and is open Tuesday through Thursday, 11 am to 7 pm, Friday and Saturday, 11 am to 9 pm.
+The meals can be ordered every week for take home.
+Order meals in packs of 10, 5, or even just one, on their website.
 Everything is made from scratch with mostly local organic produce, pasture raised meats and eggs.
 PnP uses no grains, dairy, legumes, or sugar.
 Read the Real Food Houston review of Partners in Paleo.
-PnP sells meals for take home.
-Order meals in packs of 10, 5, or even just one, on their website.

 Revival Market: owners Ryan Pera and Morgan Weber.
 Weber is also the owner of Revival Farms where he practices sustainable farming following Joel Salatin's philosophy (he visited Polyface Farm during a vacation).
 Revival Market uses locally raised meats and vegetables but there are no claims to use organic products.
 Their food sources.
 Update June 2015: Revival Market has expanded its dining area and also now offers evening meals.
 Update March 2016: Revival Market no longer raises its own animals for meat.
 It's not clear where they source their meat.
 They still say they serve the best they can with price restrictions of what people are willing to pay.